MikroElektronika/mikrosdk_click_v2/clicks/ammeter/README.md

 ## Note

 >
-> It is important to notice that this click board has its' own electronic circuit, and may not be powered from the same source which we are measuring.
+> It is important to notice that this Click board has its' own electronic circuit, and may not be powered from the same source which we are measuring.
   Result will not be correct in that case.
 >